 Information about working rights in Australia

-While Australia is believed to be an immigrant favorite destination due to wide-ranging job opportunities for every profession, the flexible working rights in Australia are also a big reason that keep Australia listed among the most preferred international destinations for work.
+While Australia is believed to be an immigrant favorite destination due to wide-ranging job opportunities for every profession, the flexible working rights in Australia are also a big reason that keeps Australia listed among the most preferred international destinations for work.
 Here are the some of the most flexible and basic working rights every employee working in Australia is entitled to:

 - Work maximum 38 hours week, inclusive of additional hours